-Technological developments are providing the opportunity for industry innovations to be developed and implemented into business practices, providing immensely valuable resources paving the way for growth and change.
+Technological developments are providing the opportunity for industry innovations to be developed and implemented into business practices, providing immensely valuable resources and paving the way for growth and change.

 Unsurprisingly, some industries are centred around innovation more than others, with more information on the top three innovative industries below.

-Whether it be clothes, cosmetics, or hardware, manufacturing businesses have seen a gradual boom across recent years due to ever-increasing demand.
+Whether it be clothes, cosmetics, or hardware, manufacturing businesses have seen a gradual boom in recent years due to ever-increasing demand.
 With the likes of new agricultural equipment improving the efficiency of farming and automation decreasing the time and cost of new technology developments, manufacturing has seen an exponential change throughout both the 20th and 21st centuries.

 Innovation has broken through into the manufacturing industry via the implementations of 3D printing technology, AI (or virtual manufacturing), and automated sensors (to prevent and/or detect workplace accidents).
-Each of which has contributed to the introduction of a more efficient production system, allowing a quicker rate of manufacturing with a safer approach.
+Each of these has contributed to the introduction of a more efficient production system, allowing a quicker rate of manufacturing with a safer approach.

 In the UK, the manufacturing industry has seen an average increase of 1.4% per annum since 1948.
 It has also seen some of the most rapid technological developments of any industry, leading it to grow to meet the demands of consumers and shareholders — placing emphasis on the significance of industry innovation.

-It has been found that the most innovative manufacturing companies have seen a 38% growth rate across a three year period, in comparison to their peers settling with outdated processes, only achieving an average of 12% growth in the same period.
+It has been found that the most innovative manufacturing companies have seen a 38% growth rate across a three-year period, in comparison to their peers settling with outdated processes, only achieving an average of 12% growth in the same period.

-With such a startling difference between the two demographics of the manufacturing industry, the need for industry development becomes apparent in the battle to ensure longevity, profitability, and sustainability.
+With such a startling difference between the two demographics of the manufacturing industry, the need for development becomes apparent in the battle to ensure longevity, profitability, and sustainability.
 With these goals in sight, the manufacturing industry is likely to continue striving towards industry innovation to further its efficiency and continue meeting consumer demand.